 - Complete with a grade of at least C one course designated as a Seminar course.

 - complete with a grade of at least C the course in Professional Responsibility;

 - Complete with a grade of at least C, or a grade of Pass in Pass/Fail courses, 12 credits in experiential learning from the upper level curriculum.
 The student must earn at least six of the required 12 credits by practicing law in an in-house legal clinic, an internship, or a semester-in-practice.
 The student may earn remaining experiential learning credits in an in-house legal clinic ("EXPCL"), an internship ("EXPIN"), a semester-in-practice ("EXPIN"), or in courses designated as experiential learning simulation courses.

 Contingent J.D.
 Requirements

 - Students who rank in the bottom quarter of their law school class after the second semester of law school and who earned a grade below C in any first year course must take and pass at least six substantive doctrinal bar courses in order to graduate.
 (A "bar course" is a course listed in LionPATH with the prefix "BAR.")

 Each student is responsible for fulfilling the above graduation requirements.
-Students should track their academic record and progress using their assigned faculty advisor, the academic dean, the office of the Law School registrar, and other administrative personnel.
+Students should track their academic record and progress using their assigned faculty adviser, the academic dean, the office of the Law School registrar, and other administrative personnel.